What do koalas eat?

 Soil contains a variety of minerals that eucalyptus leaves lack, making this behavior—known as geophagy—an important dietary supplement.
 Some researchers also believe that eating soil, especially clay-rich soil, may help koalas detoxify their bodies (Barker et al., 2005).

-The Koala's Future - Dietary Implications of loving leaf
+Dietary Implications of loving leaf (and needing moisture in the leaf)

 Koalas have a highly specialised diet, which gives them an advantage by reducing competition for food.
 However, this comes with challenges—eucalyptus leaves are low in nutrients and contain natural toxins that koalas must process to survive.

-Studying koala nutrition is essential, not just for understanding their biology but also for conservation.
 Research suggests that climate change may make eucalyptus leaves even less nutritious, putting koalas at greater risk (Moore et al., 2010).
-This makes it more important than ever to develop conservation strategies that support their unique dietary needs and help protect their future.

 How can you help our koalas?